Engaging with ministers, other policy makers and our membership to inform our views to influence government

 Excessive executive pay packages and a poor link to company performance undermine trust in business and are a symptom of poor corporate governance.
 There’s a need to reform executive reward practices to ensure fairer alignment with the pay of the wider workforce, and a closer link between the contribution of business leaders and organisational performance.

 Executive pay is out of kilter.
 Since the 2008 financial crisis, pay for FTSE 100 CEOs has risen while that of the average worker has failed to keep pace with increases in living costs.
-Between 2009 and 2018, median pay for CEOs rose by £1.3m, while the increase was just £6,000 for full-time UK workers.
-Yet remuneration committees (RemCos), which govern executive pay, struggle to demonstrate (in their annual reports) a clear link between CEO pay and performance.
+Between 2009 and 2019, median pay for CEOs rose from £2.27 million to £3.79 million in 2011 before oscillating around this mark for the rest of the decade.
+By contrast, between 2009 and 2019 median pay among full-time workers increased from £25,806 to £30,353.
+Yet remuneration committees (RemCos), which govern executive pay, can struggle to demonstrate (in their annual reports) a clear link between CEO pay and performance.

 Excessive CEO pay packages and a poor or non-existent link to performance undermine trust in business.
 According to the 2019 annual Edelmans Trust Index, 62% of the public said that addressing the high pay and bonuses given to senior management and business leaders was either ‘important’ or ‘very important’ when it came to rebuilding trust in business.